-All pieces in an Enhanced Carrier Route or Nonprofit Enhanced Carrier Route Standard Mail mailing must:
+[1-26-14] All pieces in an Enhanced Carrier Route or Nonprofit Enhanced Carrier Route Standard Mail mailing must:

 - a.
-Meet the basic standards for Standard Mail in 2.0 through 4.0 in Prices and Eligibility. - b.
+Meet the basic standards for Standard Mail in 2.0 through 4.0. - b.
 Be part of a single mailing of at least 200 pieces or 50 pounds of pieces of Enhanced Carrier Route Standard Mail.
 ECR and Nonprofit ECR mailings must meet separate minimum volumes. - c.
-Be sorted to carrier routes, marked, and documented under 245.6.0, Preparing Enhanced Carrier Route Letters, or 705.8.0, Preparing Pallets. - d.
-Bear a delivery address that includes the correct ZIP Code, ZIP+4 code, or numeric equivalent to the delivery point barcode (DPBC) and that meets these address quality standards: - 1.
-The carrier route accuracy standard in 6.2. - The address matching and coding standards in 7.5, Address Standards for Barcoded Pieces, and 708.3.0, Coding Accuracy Support System (CASS). - 3.
+Be sorted to carrier routes, marked, and documented under 245.6.0, or 705.8.0. - d.
+Bear a delivery address that includes the correct ZIP Code, ZIP+4 code, or numeric equivalent to the delivery point routing code and that meets these address quality standards: - 1.
+The carrier route accuracy standard in 6.2. - 2.
+The address matching and coding standards in 7.5, and 708.3.0. - 3.
 If an alternative addressing format is used, the additional standards in 602.3.0. - e.
 Meet the applicable sequencing requirements in 6.3 through 6.5 and 245.6.8. - f.
-Meet the applicable documentation and postage payment standards in 244, Postage Payment and Documentation, and 1.6, Computing Postage for Standard Mail. - g.
-Meet the requirements for automation compatibility in 201.3.0 and bear an accurate delivery point POSTNET barcode or Intelligent Mail barcode encoded with the correct delivery point routing code matching the delivery address and meeting the standards in 202.5.0, and 708.4.0.
-Pieces prepared with a simplified address format are exempt from this requirement.
-Letters with Intelligent Mail barcodes entered under the full-service Intelligent Mail automation option also must meet the standards in 705.22.0.
+Meet the applicable documentation and postage payment standards in 244, and 1.6. - g.
+Meet the requirements for automation compatibility in 201.3.0 and bear an accurate Intelligent Mail barcode encoded with the correct delivery point routing code matching the delivery address and meeting the standards in 202.5.0 and 708.4.0 except as provided in 6.1.2h.
+Pieces prepared with a simplified address format are exempt from the automation-compatibility and barcode requirements.
+Letters entered under the full-service Intelligent Mail automation option also must meet the standards in 705.23.0. - h.
+All saturation and high density letters over 3.5 ounces, and saturation (other than pieces with a simplified address) and high density letter-size pieces not meeting the standards 6.1.2g must pay the applicable nonautomation saturation or high density prices.
+Basic carrier route letter prices are the same for barcoded automation-compatible pieces and nonautomation pieces.